 Tackling the U.S. Opioid Crisis

 West Virginia is one of the states hardest hit by the opioid epidemic.
-According to the CDC, West Virginia has the highest overdose death rate in the United States,3 with opioids responsible for most overdose deaths in the state.4 The state also ranks first nationally for rates of hepatitis B and second for rates of hepatitis C.5 The growing opioid epidemic may lead to a rise in the number of people contracting other infectious diseases such as HIV and hepatitis C.6
+According to the CDC, West Virginia has the highest overdose death rate in the United States,3 with opioids responsible for most overdose deaths in the state.4 The state also ranks first nationally for rates of hepatitis B and second for rates of hepatitis C.5 Research shows that the national increase in hepatitis C is related to the growing opioid epidemic and may lead to a rise in the number of people contracting HIV as well.6

 The Great Rivers Regional System for Addiction Care

-The System will serve as a hub that coordinates the efforts of all program partners to help reduce opioid addiction, improve access to substance abuse prevention and treatment services, and help reduce the rising rates of HIV and hepatitis C infections.
+The System is serving as a hub that coordinates the efforts of all program partners to help reduce opioid addiction and overdose deaths, improve access to substance abuse prevention and treatment services, and help lower the rising rates of HIV and hepatitis C infections.

-The System includes comprehensive public health harm-reduction programs; quick response teams (featuring a medical provider, a law enforcement officer, and a treatment-and-recovery provider) that visit individuals following an overdose incident; care centers that connect individuals with addiction to recovery resources and treatment services; and community engagement and substance abuse prevention education.
+The System includes comprehensive public health harm-reduction programs; quick response teams (which include a medical provider, a law enforcement officer and a treatment-and-recovery provider) that visit individuals following an overdose incident; care centers that connect individuals with addiction to recovery resources and treatment services; and community engagement and substance abuse prevention education.

 Given the substantial need to combat the opioid epidemic in West Virginia, the Great Rivers Regional System for Addiction Care has four overarching goals: